 We've created a collection of Shortcuts to help you get the most out of Utensil.
 Modify as you'd like or use them as examples to create your own.
 We'd love to see what you make so use the contact link within the app and tell us about how you're using Utensil's Shortcuts support.

-Clip whatever recipes sound good at the moment, then keep only the most interesting.
+Clip recipes sound good in a moment, then keep only the most interesting.
 Simply clip recipes to Utensil, review or experiment at your convenience, and then export only the best recipes to your collection.
 No cluttering up your recipe collection while you experiment!

-Or using Utensil's Shortcut action make a shortcut that asks ChatGPT for complementary recipes!
+Or using Utensil's Shortcut action make a shortcut that asks an AI like Grok or ChatGPT for complementary recipes!

 Using Safari, open a webpage containing a recipe you’d like to clip.